You are here

 MRCAETS fortnightly education allowance

-Where a person has eligibility for general rate of disability pension ES and MRCA permanent impairment ES, MRCA permanent impairment ES is paid.
+Where a person has eligibility for the general rate of Disability Compensation Payment ES and MRCA permanent impairment ES, MRCA permanent impairment ES is paid.

 In all other cases, if a person is eligible for more than one ES from within the same group, the highest ES out of those they are eligible for is paid.